 The Medoc Region is also known for the fine wine produced there, including Margaux, Pauillac and Chateau Lafite-Rothschild.
 It’s home to hundreds of kilometers of sandy beaches and great waves, a surfer’s paradise!
 Visit the villages of Talais, Valeyrac and Vertheuil and be transported back to medieval times.
 This diverse province has something for everyone!

 The village of Saint Emilion is known around the globe for the full-bodied, red wine produced there.
 However, the medieval town is also a UNESCO world heritage site with an almost perfectly preserved old town.
 Tour one of the nearby wineries and makes sure to see the Cordeliers Cloisters, the Roy Tower and the Monolithic Church that all day back to the 13th century.

 Recommended things to do and see on your first day in the Bordeaux area

 The first day of your whirlwind three-day tout of the region will be spent in Bordeaux.
 Once called the “Sleeping Beauty” of the south, now, the city is anything but sleepy.
 Start your day off at the Cité du Vin to learn all about Bordeaux’s famous wine and see the latest exhibit.
+You can book your skip-the-line entrance and wine tasting tickets here!
 After, walk along the Garonne river back towards the center of town.

 Grab lunch in the Historical Center, there are tons of great restaurants including Côté Rue and Nama.
 After lunch, walk down the pedestrian street rue Saint Catherine.
 It’s lined with shops and is the longest shopping street in Europe.
 Stop off at La Toque Cuivrée to taste one of Bordeaux’s famous canelés.
 Head to the Musée des Beaux Arts, created in 1801 and one of the largest galleries in France.